gpuweb/WSL/Spec/source/index.rst

 To check a block:

 #.
-If it is empty, it is well-typed and its behaviours is always {Nothing}
+If it is empty, it is well-typed and its behaviours is always {Normal}
 #.
 Else if it starts by a variable declaration:

     #.
 Check that there is no other variable declaration in that block sharing the same name.